gptcrypto89/gold_and_silver_wallet/README.md

 ### ✅ DO

 - Generate on offline/air-gapped device
-- Use dice rolls for maximum security
+- Use dice rolls, card shuffle, or hybrid for maximum security
+- Shuffle cards thoroughly (7+ riffle shuffles recommended)
+- Roll dice on a flat, random surface
 - Write recovery phrase on paper (never digital)
 - Store in multiple secure physical locations
 - Test with small amounts first